FAQs (Frequently Asked Questions)

 How do I access the course material?

 When you register as a student, a user name and password is sent to you by e-mail.
 These allow you access to the course material.
-All you need is a computer, a printer, an Internet connection, an e-mail account, and a Web browser.
-Version 4.0 or higher of Microsoft Internet Explorer or Netscape Navigator is recommended.
+All you need is a computer, a printer, an Internet connection, an e-mail account, and an up-to-date browser.
+Chrome is recommended.

 What will I learn?